perldude/perldude/README.md

 NBC and ABC,
 the company that was hosting my website,
 Ticketmaster, Yahoo!,
 I wrote a bulk-faxing system to send out confirmations for airlines and hotels, a printing company, and on and on...

 All that time it was Unix and Linux.
-Writing C programs up unti the dotcom era, then it was Perl.
+Writing C programs up until the dotcom era, then it was Perl.
 Every so often I had to write PHP.
 I've gotten into Go in the last couple of years.
 Been working with relational databases from the start.